Developing the use of cell-free DNA analysis for the diagnosis of retinoblastoma

 Identification of RB1 changes in the tumour allows clinicians to determine the risk of a child developing cancer in the second eye and additional cancers later in life.
 As retinoblastoma can be inherited, identification of the type of RB1 variation with a retinoblastoma tumour also determines whether siblings of a patient could be at risk of acquiring the disease themselves.
 We are currently developing this test for implementation into clinical service.
 We are also investigating whether the identification of other genetic changes in the retinoblastoma tumour can predict how well it will respond to certain treatments.

 We have also developed non-invasive prenatal diagnosis (NIPD) for babies at risk of heritable retinoblastoma.
 This involves the detection of fetal-derived cell-free DNA in the blood of pregnant women.
 Such a test can avoid urgent post-natal testing and reduce family stress.
 Since 2016 we have offered this test for babies whose father or sibling has been affected with retinoblastoma.
-We have recently developed NIPD testing for babies of previously affected mothers and this will be available as a clinical service from 2022.
+We have recently developed NIPD testing for babies of previously affected mothers and we have been offering this as a clinical service since April 2022.

 Grants